alazaroc/blog-web-code/_posts/2022-04-12-how-to-create-serverless-applications-with-cdk-and-sam.md

 > If you don't deploy your CDK project before attempting to test it, you will get the following ERROR: `"errorType":"ResourceNotFoundException","errorMessage":"Requested resource not found"`
 {: .prompt-warning }

-Of course, you can set your AWS account in your sam CLI using the `profile` command.
+Of course, you can set your AWS account in your SAM CLI using the `profile` command.

 ``` console
 $ sam local invoke -e test/events/simple-event.json profile test